-In July 2021, CAE launched a major five-year R&D investment program that will reinforce CAE's position as a global technology leader, create high-value jobs and collaborations and contribute to a greener, safer and more inclusive world.
-We are investing \$1 billion in a transformation project to develop the technologies of tomorrow, including digitally immersive solutions using data ecosystems and AI in civil aviation, defence and security, and healthcare.
-As part of this project, CAE is developing dedicated end-to-end technology, operational support and training solutions tailored for Advanced Air Mobility (AAM), as well as green light aircraft technologies.
+In July 2021, CAE launched a major five-year R&D investment program that reinforces CAE's position as a global technology leader, creates high-value jobs and collaborations and contributes to a greener, safer and more inclusive world.
+We are investing \$1 billion in a transformation project to develop the technologies of tomorrow, including digitally immersive solutions using data ecosystems and AI in civil aviation and defence and security.
+As part of this project, CAE is developing dedicated end-to-end technology, operational support and training solutions tailored for AAM, as well as green light aircraft technologies.
 We are also partnering with Governments of Canada and Quebec to open up these new markets for CAE, Canada and Quebec.
 CAE will collaborate and co-develop technology solutions with small and medium companies and work with post-secondary institutions, research centres and STEM institutions to create Work Integrated Learning opportunities for students as well as scholarship positions.